-2nd Quarter (October 24 - December 6, 2016): Director Tom Stroud
+2nd Quarter (October 23 - December 4, 2017): Director Christopher Brauer

-In the second quarter, students will rehearse and perform a production of Jean Genet's The Balcony.
-Through the process we will pay special attention not only to the development and performance of this complex text but also to the actor's responsibilities in rehearsal: preparedness (doing your actor's homework), etiquette, professional demeanor, collaboration/contribution to the work, listening/ability to take direction, commitment to the process, self-pacing, and the ongoing struggle for growth in your work.
+In the second quarter, students will rehearse and perform a public production.
+Through the process we will pay special attention not only to the development and performance of the complex text of the play, but also to the actor's responsibilities in rehearsal: preparedness (doing your actor's homework), etiquette, professional demeanor, collaboration/contribution to the work, listening/ability to take direction, commitment to the process, self-pacing, and the ongoing struggle for growth in your work.
 The performances will be as much an opportunity to demonstrate the results of your endeavours in these areas as it is a venue to demonstrate your talents.

-The rehearsal process for The Balcony will be VERY intensive and VERY time-consuming.
+The rehearsal process will be VERY intensive and VERY time-consuming.
 Once rehearsals move into the Gas Station Theatre, students will be expected to be available on weekends as well as evenings.

-Winter Term: 3rd Quarter (Jan 4 - Feb 17, 2017): Christopher Brauer
+Winter Term: 3rd Quarter (Jan 5 - Feb 16, 2017): Christopher Brauer